JiminGo-Research/jimingo.github.io/_projects/4_project.md

 I participated in the <b>Game Day Analytics Challenge</b> hosted by the David Eccles School of Business at the University of Utah.
 In this competition, we created an <a href="/assets/pdf/GDAC_Infographic.pdf" class="infographic">infographic</a>, <a href="/assets/pdf/GDAC_White Paper.pdf">white paper</a>, and <a href="/assets/pdf/GDAC_Presentation.pdf">presentation</a>.
 Our team secured <b>2nd place in the undergraduate division</b>.

-<b>Our goal</b>: Which brand delivered the most effective Super Bowl advertisement?
+<b>Our goal : </b> Which brand delivered the most effective Super Bowl advertisement?

-<b>Brief summarization of our strategy :</b>

-We first thought about <b>"What makes an ad successful?"</b> and conducted various analyses, including the number of tweets per brand over time, cost per tweet by brand, and sentiment analysis. <b>However, each analysis raised questions for us, and we coulnd't definitively say tat any one brand performed consistently well across all criteria.</b>
+<b>Brief summarization of our strategy :</b> We first thought about <b>"What makes an ad successful?"</b> and conducted various analyses, including the number of tweets per brand over time, cost per tweet by brand, and sentiment analysis. <b>However, each analysis raised questions for us, and we coulnd't definitively say tat any one brand performed consistently well across all criteria.</b>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">